osmottawa/data-research/Peel-Region.md

 The goal of this import is to add building footprints as well as address data of the town of Caledon, Ontario

 ### Schedule
-- ?
-2016: discussion period of two weeks, starting when posted to imports@ list and talk-ca@ list
+- 8 September 2016: discussion period of two weeks, starting when posted to imports@ list and talk-ca@ list
 - if positive result of discussion: import after end of discussion period

 ### Import Data